Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models

-\paragraph{Object Hallucination.} The hallucination of the IT-LVLM is approximated by the precision metric, where lower precision indicates a higher incidence of false positives corresponding to object hallucinations.
-We conduct an additional analysis to verify whether true positive predictions have an effective visual grounding or if they are also attributable to hallucinations.
+\paragraph{Object Hallucination.} MERLIM can break down Hallucination events into regular and hidden Hallucinations.
 To this end, we compare the precision of IT-LVLMs on both the original and edited image sets.
-Figure \ref{fig:prec_descrip_in_orig_lvis} presents results for two\footnote{We choose Questions 1 and 2 as they are, on average, the best performing prompts by F1 Score} of the five prompts.
-Specifically, we focus on the subset of images from the edited set where the class of the removed objects entirely disappears from the images' ground truth, along with their corresponding original images.
-Every IT-LVLM exhibits lower performance on the edited set, averaging a 5.89\% decrease.
-This empirical evidence suggests that some answers from IT-LVLMs lack a direct visual grounding to the extent that, even after completely removing such visual grounding, these classes persist in the predictions.
+Figure \ref{fig:prec_descrip_in_orig_lvis} presents results for two of the five designed prompts\footnote{We chose Questions 1 and 2 as they are, on average, the best-performing prompts by F1 Score}.
+Regarding regular hallucinations, 5 of the 11 models we tested InstructBLIP \citep{instructblip} InternLM-XComposer2-VL \citep{internlmxcomposer2}, BLIP-2 \citep{li2023blip}, LLaVA-1.5 \citep{liu2023visual} and xGen-MM \citep{blip3} achieved a precision near or above 50\% on the original image set in at least one of the selected questions.
+Surprisingly, these models exhibit the largest performance gap on the edited image set, with an average drop of 8.05\%.
+This empirical evidence indicates that the best performing methods are also the ones which suffer the most from hidden hallucinations.

-Overall the performance of the IT-LVLMs remains bellow 40 for most of F1 metric evaluations and only two models manage to have a precision above 50\%.
-These results also correlate with a noticeable hallucination problem where a significant number of the apparently correct answers correspond to hallucinations.
+Clearly some replies lack direct visual grounding (as the corresponding visual instance was removed from the image in the inpainting process), however these objects persist in the language prediction.
+This result suggests that the best performing IT-LVLMs are obtaining an advantage by prioritizing the global visual context or previously predicted language tokens over the effective visual grounding.
+We provide further evidence to support this observation in the \textbf{Supplementary Material}.
+In this table, we show that the gradient contributions of the previously predicted language tokens are, on average, larger than those of the image.
+This suggests that top-performing models are improving their performance by hallucinating objects, which are largely determined by the initial answer tokens.